-Last year, Rich finally built a shed on his allotment.
+Last year, Rich finally built a shed on his allotment to house his ever expanding collection of tools and home made ciders.
 He showed off about it quite a bit, writing a few blogs on the subject and shoehorning it into any conversation possible.
 He even managed to persuade me to part with one of my precious hop cuttings to grow up the side.
 He hasn’t mentioned that hop plant for a while… I suspect he killed it.

 His transformation into village shed-bore is made more intolerable because his sturdy wooden hut is much better than the three run down sheds in my garden: the doorless bike shed (home to left over cider apples, now rotting); the leaky wood shed (home to DIY debris, now rotting); and a tool shed which is rapidly losing slats of wood and, as a result, houses rotting tools.